background

 Rumors about a spooky brewery under which a legendary cave is said to exist (a cave which contains unbelievable features like a theater and a heated pool) would have any reasonable person dying to know and/or see more.
 And yet, the visual documentation of the cave up to this point has always been rather limited.
 Even the MSS book only includes a few photos and while they are indeed high-quality, they could be described as more of a highlight reel than a comprehensive portrayal of the space.
 Photography, of course, was not the purpose or driving factor of that book.
 That's where we fit in.

 I will address various Lemp rumors in an upcoming update, but I'll bring up the most persistent one right now: There is no alternate route into or out of this cave and there hasn't been for a very long time.
 My colleagues and I followed every last possible crawlspace/passage/etc throughout this cave on many different trips.
 There is no-one alive today who has accessed this cave from any "nearby house/business' basement", etc. Anyone who says otherwise is either delusional or lying/spreading false rumors.
 Furthermore, the haunted house never went into the cave and it still doesn't.
 While their misleading advertisements may claim that they do, they definitely do not.
 The haunted house extends no further than the cellars just outside of the cave.
-And the "Iron Door" door to the cave in the cellars is now the last/only access to the cave.
+And the "Iron Door" to the cave in the cellars is now the last/only access to the cave.

 Lemp Brewery

 The Lemp portion of the cave circa ~1905.
 This is the only Lemp-era historical photo of the cave to exist anywhere that I know of.
 It shows a boardwalk around the Pool and the Masonry Walls behind it.
-The photographer was standing near where the circled number "10" is indicated on the above 1962 map.
+The photographer was standing near where the circled number "10" is indicated on the below 1962 map.
 [From a postcard in my personal collection]

 Tours of the Lemp Cave Through History